invenia/blog/draft01.md

 ## Common Strategies

-The above example was constructed to be as straightforward as possible, but not all iteration is that cleanly-expressed.
+The above example was constructed to be as straightforward as possible, but not all iteration is that easy to express.
 Luckily, the new interface was designed to assist with situations which were previously difficult or inefficient, and in some cases (like the `EveryNth` example) reduces the amount of code necessary.
 While [updating](https://github.com/JuliaCollections/IterTools.jl/pull/35) [IterTools.jl](https://github.com/JuliaCollections/IterTools.jl), I came across a few patterns which repeatedly proved useful.

 ### Wrapping Another Iterable

 In many cases, the iterable we want to create is a transformation applied to a caller-supplied iterable.
-There are a few patterns which often prove useful in these cases.
+Many of the useful patterns apply specifically to this situation.

 #### Early Return